(Photo by Mike Mozart on Flickr under CC BY 2.0 - Changes made

 While this behavior may lead us to think of class action lawsuits involving defective products and corporate cover-ups because of corporate greed, less egregious actions still need to be addressed.
 Corporate misconduct involving pricing scams does not inherently cause physical harm to consumers.

-Misleading pricing can directly impact a consumer’s financial status by leading them to believe a false statement.
+Misleading pricing can directly impact a consumer’s financial status by making them believe a false statement.
 When a store markets something dishonestly and misleads its customers to think one thing when the opposite is the truth, not only can it cause incredible frustration and anger, it can cause customers to alter their spending decisions in favor of the store.

 Misleading pricing is enough to make a customer purchase or sign up for a program without understanding the gravity of the situation.
 While false advertisement might not be as urgent as a product that causes physical harm, it is still a serious offense.